 Phone: (314) 651-8631

 Disclaimer: The choice of a lawyer is an important decision and should not be based solely upon advertisements.
-This website is designed for general information only.
-The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.
-Past results afford no guarantee of future results and every case is different and must be judged on its own merits.
+Past results afford no guarantee of future results.

 Alvin A. Wolff, Jr. is a distinguished St. Louis personal injury attorney with 46 years of experience handling more than 7,500 personal injury and medical malpractice cases, securing hundreds of millions of dollars in compensation for clients.